aksommerville/ra3/README.md

 - - [x] entry: Submit on AUX1
 - - [ ] Auto-upgrade.
 - - [ ] Sound effects.
-- - [ ] Background music?
-Could be helpful for the user setting levels as she starts up.
+- - [x] Background music?
+Could be helpful for the user setting levels as she starts up. ...decline. this would get annoying no matter what
 - - [x] gui render helpers, must rewrite with GL 2
 - - [ ] "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
 - - - 2023-11-26T09:21: Not necessarily the same problem (no error message), but got a failure hundreds of runs after adding startup logs.